Tourist attractions of Kenya

 Just north of Mount Kenya in a more arid part of Kenya, the three national reserves of Samburu, Shaba, and Buffalo Springs all border each other and are often regarded as the same protected area.
 The area includes woodland, a large amount of bushland, and grassland home to many different African icons, such as zebra, giraffe, bush elephants, oryx, buffalo, Masai lions, leopards, cheetah, and hyena.
 The rivers are then home to hippos and crocodiles.
 There are around 400 different birds to find in the area making it a great place for birders and there are even Somali ostriches commonly found within the reserves.

 The Shaba National Reserve is located at the eastern side of the total protected area with the Samburu Reserve to the west.
-Buffalo Springs National Reserve is then at the south west of the area just south of the river.
-Popularly, all off these sections are often combined under the umbrella of the Samburu protected area and despite being different reserves, you only need to pay one entrance fee to enjoy game drives that cross the section
+Buffalo Springs National Reserve is then at the southwest of the area just south of the river.
+Popularly, all of these sections are often combined under the umbrella of the Samburu protected area and despite being different reserves, you only need to pay one entrance fee to enjoy game drives that cross the section

 Mombasa Marine National Park